hcazzz/hcazzz.github.io/projects/uhmarketplace.md

   const [images, setImages] = useState(doc.images || []);
 ```
+If you want to see the full code for the edit listing page you can do so here <a href="https://github.com/the-manoa-marketplace/the-real-manoa-marketplace/blob/main/app/imports/ui/pages/EditListing.jsx">EditListing.jsx</a>.

 Besides the create and edit listing pages, I also worked on the database scheme.
 I created the database scheme using the SimpleSchema package.
 Here is an example of the database scheme I created.
+The code can be found here <a href="https://github.com/the-manoa-marketplace/the-real-manoa-marketplace/blob/main/app/imports/api/listing/Listing.js">Listing.js</a>.

 ```javascript
 import { Mongo } from 'meteor/mongo';